| mail: Bill Thayer |

 ||

-As usual, I'm retyping the texts rather than scanning them: not only to minimize errors prior to proofing, but as an opportunity for me to become intimately familiar with the work, an exercise which I heartily recommend.
+As with other texts onsite, I'm usually retyping the texts rather than scanning them: not only to minimize errors prior to proofreading, but as an opportunity for me to become intimately familiar with the work, an exercise I heartily recommend.
 (Well-meaning attempts to get me to scan text, if successful, would merely turn me into some kind of machine: gambit declined.)

-These transcriptions are being minutely proofed.
+These transcriptions have been minutely proofread.
 In the table of contents above, the items are therefore shown on blue backgrounds indicating that I believe the text of them to be completely errorfree, or on red backgrounds, if I haven't finished proofreading.
-As elsewhere on this site, the header bar at the top of each chapter's webpage will remind you with the same color scheme.
+As elsewhere onsite, the header bar at the top of each chapter's webpage will remind you with the same color scheme.
 Should you spot an error, however . . . please do report it.

-Both chapters (large numbers) and sections (small numbers) mark local links, according to a consistent scheme; you can therefore link to any passage directly.
+Both chapters (large numbers) and sections (small numbers) mark local links, according to a consistent scheme; you can therefore link directly to any passage.

 is a link to the corresponding section of the Latin text, opening in another window.